 Tomomi is a country girl born in Sarabetsu, a small village of around 3,000 people.
 As a child, she liked to play around fields and mountains, collecting insects and fallen tree nuts.
 Nowadays, her profession as a tour coordinator and magazine editor takes her all over Hokkaido and even overseas.
 Her favorite foods include mochi and udon.
 She likes to sleep a lot, and she’s not fond of crowds or cold weather.

 Hector Atom Posadas

 Born in the Philippines, he spent many years living abroad before eventually coming to reside in Hokkaido.
-He currently works as a translator, advisor, and guide for the Slow Life HOKKAIDO team, and is a certified Master of Hokkaido Tourism.
+He currently works as a translator, advisor, and guide for the Slow Travel HOKKAIDO team, and is a certified Master of Hokkaido Tourism.
 His hobbies include going on road trips around Hokkaido and playing tenipon, a local sport.
 One of his travel goals is to visit all of the 47 prefectures of Japan.